Landcruiser87/compare_abstracts/README.md

     - Defaults to the summary tab (JSONDocumentView) when navigating the tree.
 Keyboard binding trigger to load search tab...
     - Types of search
     - [ ] Cosine Sim search
       - Easy first win for search.
 Do sim search by abstract.
+Return top 10 papers for exploration.  (redraw the tree?
+Will need a full reset function if so)
     - [ ] Regex Search
       - Enter word, highlight which other members of the tree might have those searchwords?
+      -
 - [ ] Zotero Connector.
   - Use their OCR for citation grabs from the pdf urls.
 - [ ] Citation impact factor analysis